 The hotel's 970 standard rooms are comfortable, well-designed business hotel rooms — exactly what you would expect from a Gracery property.
 But the Godzilla View rooms on floors 9 through 12 are something else entirely.
 These rooms face directly onto the terrace where the monster's head is mounted, placing guests at eye level with Godzilla through their floor-to-ceiling windows.

-Godzilla View room at Hotel Gracery Shinjuku
+Godzilla View room interior at Hotel Gracery Shinjuku — floor-to-ceiling window facing Godzilla head

 Waking up in a Godzilla View room is an experience that resists easy description.
 The head is close enough to feel its presence — not threatening, exactly, but enormous and immediate in a way that recalibrates your sense of scale.
 At 3 AM, with Kabukicho still pulsing with light below and the monster's eyes glowing green outside your window, you understand why people return to this hotel again and again.